MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowdisplayaffinity.md

 Type: <b>DWORD</b>

 The display affinity setting.
-This setting specifies where the window's
-				contents are can be displayed.
+This setting specifies where the window's contents can be displayed.
 Set this value to WDA_MONITOR to display the window's contents only on a monitor.
 Set this value to WDA_NONE to remove the monitor-only affinity.

 ## -returns